 During a tinnitus evaluation, an audiologist will typically administer:

 - An in-depth review of your medical history

 - A complete physical examination of your auditory system

 - An otoacoustic emissions test

 - Additional tests, studies and evaluations

-If you’re one of the five percent of Americans suffering from tinnitus that is “moderately to significantly annoying,” it’s a great idea to visit a hearing audiologist for an evaluation.
-Our team of audiologists is equipped with many tools and strategies to help patients with tinnitus, but we need first to assess your condition.
+If you are one of the five percent of Americans suffering from tinnitus that is “moderately to significantly annoying,” it is a great idea to visit an audiologist for a hearing evaluation.

 What to Expect During an Evaluation